SAP-archive/teched2020-IIS360/exercises/ex7/README.md

 ## Exercise 7.2 Add the EDMX File and local data to your project

+In this exercise, you will import the downloaded EDMX specification into the CAP service.
+By providing mock data, you will be able to develop and test the imported entities without the need of having S/4 HANA backend connectivity in place.

 If not already running, start the CAP service with **cds watch**.\
-Drag the API_BUSINESS_PARTNER.edmx file from your browser's download area/folder onto your BAS workplace and drop it into the srv folder of  app.\
+Drag the API_BUSINESS_PARTNER.edmx file from your browser's download area/folder onto your BAS workplace and drop it into folder **srv**.\
 CAP will automatically create a new folder  **srv/external** and generate a new file API_BUSINESS_PARTNER.csn in it, which is a compact representation of CDS.\
-If the folder is not automatically generated, run the following command in your terminal session: **cds import srv/API_BUSINESS_PARTNER.edmx**
+If the folder is not automatically generated, run the following command in your terminal session from the projects root folder:\
+**cds import srv/API_BUSINESS_PARTNER.edmx**

 In the BAS project explorer, open file **srv/incidentservice.cds**.\
 (3) Add the following code in line 2: